-Whether it’s in the oceans, on the street, or in a public park – littering creates a toxic environment, not only for people but also for fish and other animals.
+Whether it’s in the oceans, on the street, or in a public park – littering creates a toxic environment.
+This is not only for people, but also for fish and other animals.
 The hazardous chemicals left in the litter can pollute not only soil but also the water as the toxins leak out.
 In turn, those can enter the food chain and cause significant ill-health.

 The tragedy lies in the fact that the world around us is free and accessible, but the quality of our water, soil, and supply system is limited.
 As there is no real meaningful consequence of littering, people have only their conscience that stops them from littering.
 It is much easier to drop a chocolate wrapper than find the nearest bin.

 Animals such as white elephants and rhinos are endangered species, yet they are in high demand for their tusks and horns.
 In the wild, there is nothing to stop poachers from tracking and finding such animals.
 And although there are rangers to protect them in some cases, over 600 have been shot down between 2009 and 2016.

 The tragedy, in this case, is that driven by their interest in ivory, the ‘resource’ is fully depleted – meaning elephants go extinct and there is no longer a supply of ivory left.

 FAQs on Tragedy of the Commons

 The tragedy of the commons is caused by individuals following their own self-interest, expecting others to also do the same.